patymunoz/simulated-annealing-algorithm/README.md

 b) `simulated-annealing.ipynb`

 You must run `generate-distances.ipynb` first to generate the distances between the cities.
-Then, you can run `simulated-annealing.ipynb` to find the optimal solution for the TSP.
+Then, you can run `simulated-annealing.ipynb` to find the optimal solution.

 In the `generate-distances.ipynb` feel free to change the name of the cities if you want.
-This example uses some cities of Mexico, but you can adapt it to your needs and even increase o decrease the number of cities; just be consious that increasing the number of cities will increase the time to create of the matrix of distances.
+This example uses some cities of Mexico, but you can adapt it to your needs and even increase o decrease the number of cities; just be consious that increasing the number of cities will increase the time to create the matrix of distances.

 ## 1. The Travelling Salesman Problem contextualized

 The TSP is a well-known problem in computer science.

-The fundamental problem involves determining the shortest possible route that allows for visiting each city exactly once before returning to the origin city.
-The problem is posed with a given list of citites each pairde with the respective distnaces between them.
+The fundamental problem involves determining the *shortest possible route* that allows for visiting each city exactly once before returning to the origin city.
+The problem is posed with a given list of citites each pair with the respective distances between them.

 The TSP is frequantly solved using the Simulated Annealing approach, which leverages *combinatorial optimization* and incorporates elements of *stochastic methods*.

 The subsequent sections will provide a brief overview of these concepts.

 ## 2. Combinatorial Optimization